 Check Dave's schedule to see where he is speaking.

 Contact Dave by

+So you have spit into a tube -- now what?
 Genetic genealogy is a natural progression from what family historians have been doing for years.
-Here are some genetic genealogy success stories, all backed up by documented research.
-These examples might help to inspire your own research, might motivate you to test your saliva, or might help you to understand what you have found.
-This session includes a basic summary of research using DNA, and offers pointers on how to get more value from your tests.
+Here are some genetic genealogy success stories, backed by documented research.
+These examples might give you ideas for different ways to research your own ancestry, or inspire you to do a DNA test.
+It includes a basic summary of research using DNA, and offers pointers on how to get more value from your tests.

 Looking Forward, Looking Back: Half a century of genealogy, and the best is yet to come

 Technology has had a huge impact on our lives and our research techniques.
 The first half of this presentation examines the recent history of genealogical research, starting before the rise of the Internet and the many resources we have at our disposal today.
 The transformation is stunning, and gives a hint of what might be in store for us.
 The second half looks at the potential impact of that technology, including some of the good points and a few of the bad.

 A Sense of Place and Time: Putting Ancestors in Context

 Charts alone don't tell the stories of your ancestors; to produce meaningful research, you need to understand the local geography and history in the areas where they lived.
 Your ancestors were affected by local events, after all -- they were not living in isolation.
 This talk explains why certain information is valuable, and how to locate it.
 It includes examples based on Dave's own research.